solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 Solve:
 - It's clear this is a `alternating series`.
 - So we want to do the `alternating series test` first, and it passed, which means it converges.
-- Since the series converges, it could apply the `Error Approximation Theorem`:
+- Since the series converges, we can do further approximation.
+- See that we don't know how many terms are in the `partial sum`, and only know how much accurate we'd like.
+- So we're to approximate by `bound the error`, and find out the terms.
+- Apply the `Error Approximation Theorem`, assume the **first term of remainder** is `a_(n+1)`:
 ![image](https://user-images.githubusercontent.com/14041622/41925900-6ac33e62-79a0-11e8-8449-1e2fd0168c79.png)
 - Solve out the inequality to get `n ≥ 999,999`
 - And `999,999` the smallest integer of `n` to make the series converges with 2 decimal accuracy.